INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 The Director of Facilities will contact the President and the Vice President for Enrollment Services to update them on the situation and receive additional consultation.

-Upon notification from any entity that a student may be missing, CRCDS may use any or all of the following resources to assist in locating the student:
+Upon notification from any individual or entity that a student may be missing, CRCDS may use any or all of the following resources to assist in locating the student:

 - Ascertaining the student’s car make, model and license plate number; and, checking the CRCDS parking lots for the presence of the student’s vehicle.

 - Securing a current photo of the student.

 - The CRCDS Director of Technology may be asked to obtain email logs in order to determine the last log in and/or access of the CRCDS network.